coreinfrastructure/best-practices-badge/doc/security.md

 ![Assurance case in implementation](./assurance-case-implementation.png)
 ![Assurance case in other processes](./assurance-case-other-lifecycle.png)

-Some of these figures are in SACM notation.
+Some of these figures (especially the top ones) are in SACM notation.
-Other (older) ones are in
+Currently some (older) figures are in
 Claims, Arguments and Evidence (CAE) notation, which is a simple notation often used for assurance cases.
+In CAE notation,
 Ovals are claims or sub-claims, while rounded rectangles are the supporting arguments justifying the claims.
 Evidence, where shown, are in rectangles.
+We are working to eventually move from CAE to SACM notation.
 We do not show most evidence in the figures, but provide the evidence in the supporting text below instead, because large figures are time-consuming to edit and for our purposes providing most evidence only in the supporting